 Settlement of the Group 1 deferral and variance accounts is done on an annual basis.
-Kingston Hydro Corporation's 2019 Custom IR Year Four update rate application (EB-2019-0048) included a request to the OEB for disposition of the Corporation's deferral and variance account Group 1 balances.
-As part of the decision and rate order issued by the OEB on December 12, 2019, the Corporation received approval from the Ontario Energy Board on an interim basis for the disposition of Group 1 Deferral and Variance accounts in the amount of a net debit to customers in the amount of \$455,908, which has been reflected in the balances above.
+Kingston Hydro Corporation's 2024 Price Cap Incentive Rate-setting rate application (EB-2023-0034) included a request to the OEB for disposition of the Corporation's deferral and variance account Group 1 balances.
+As part of the decision and rate order issued by the OEB on December 14, 2023, the OEB approved the disposition of a debit balance of \$1,404,381 as of December 31, 2022, including interest projected to December 31, 2023 for Group 1 accounts on a final basis.
+This approval is reflected in balances above.